Drew Waters Player Props: Royals vs. Angels

-On Saturday, Drew Waters (.161 batting average in his past 10 games, with a home run, four walks and three RBI) and the Kansas City Royals face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 4:10 PM ET.
+Drew Waters -- batting .161 with a double, four walks and three RBI in his past 10 games -- will be in action for the Kansas City Royals against the Los Angeles Angels, with Tyler Anderson on the hill, on June 18 at 2:10 PM ET.

-In his most recent game he had a hitless showing (0-for-3) against the Angels.
+He had a one-hit showing in his previous game (1-for-3) against the Angels.

 Drew Waters Game Info & Props vs. the Angels